 The first Hydrocoast map series for Barataria Basin was completed representing conditions for the week of May 23 through May 29, 2016.
 LPBF will be releasing future Hydrocoast maps for Barataria basin bi-monthly, with survey weeks on the following schedule:

 July 18-24, September 12-18, November 7-13, January 2-8 and March 6-12

-The Hydrocoast maps for the week of March 6 through March 12, 2017 for the Barataria Basin were produced using field data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
-During this Hydrocoast period the salinity increased across the basin.
-The 0.5 ppt line also moved further inland to the interior of Lake Salvador.
-Discharge decreased at all river outlets and structures, except Bayou Lafourche where an increase was observed.
+The Hydrocoast maps for the week of April 24 through April 30, 2017 for the Barataria Basin were produced using field data, Louisiana Department of Wildlife and Fisheries (LDWF) water quality data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
+During this Hydrocoast period the salinity increased at the river passes and West Bay, but decreased everywhere else.
 Average daily discharge at outlets entering the basin was:

 - Naomi Diversion Canal = 0 - 0 cfs